 - Two proposal calls per year

 - Deadline is real!

-- Technical reviews (by facility scientists) feasibility, safety...
+- Technical Reviews (by facility scientists) feasibility, safety...

-- Scientific Review
+- Peer Review by Scientific Experts

 - Classification is done by subject or technique

-- At least 2 reviewers per proposal by external experts
+- At least 2 reviewers per proposal

-- Panel meetings at facilities
+- Panel meetings at facilities (or by Skype)

 - Time recommended

 - Final balance (eg. national funding)

 - Letters sent out to Pl's